 Music is definitely the backbone of Poomaram as we hear so many songs and poems in the background sans the hit song Kadavathoru Thoni.
 Too much of poetic atmosphere did not impress me as I am personally not a fan of poems.
 But I have heard poems are part and parcel of Maharaja’s college life, so it’s just a realistic approach by the filmmaker.

-From cinematography to editing, all other technical departments of the movie have done a good job in making Poomaram a good watch.
+From cinematography to editing, all other technicians of the movie have done a good job in making Poomaram a good watch.

 What went wrong?